 The Map-Reduce algorithm has its origins in Google and helps to divide complex computing tasks into more manageable subprocesses and then distribute these across several systems, i.e. scale them horizontally.
 This significantly reduces the computing time.
 In the end, the results of the subtasks have to be combined again into the overall result.

 The Yet Another Resource Negotiator (YARN) supports the Map-Reduce algorithm by keeping track of the resources within a computer cluster and distributing the subtasks to the individual computers.
-In addition, it allocates the capacities for the individual processes.
+In addition, it allocates the capacities for individual processes.

-The Hadoop Distributed File System (HDFS) is a scalable file system for storing intermediate or final results, which we will discuss in more detail in this post.
+The Apache Hadoop Distributed File System (HDFS) is a scalable file system for storing intermediate or final results, which we will discuss in more detail in this post.

 What do we need HDFS for?